TheComet/ik/README.md

 Supported features are
   + Solving arbitrary trees (including disjoint trees) with any number of end effectors.
+  + Matching target rotations as well as target positions.
-  + Calculation of final rotations.
+  + Calculation of joint rotations, useful for skinned characters.
   + Specifying chain length for each effector.
   + Conversion between local and global space.
-  + Target rotations with weighted decay.
   + Weighted end effectors to facilitate transitioning between the solved and initial transforms.
   + Nlerp of weighted end effectors to make transitioning look more natural.
   + Logging.